-■ Last-Branch Record (LBR)-Bit 0, read/write.
+- Last-Branch Record (LBR)-Bit 0, read/write.
 Software sets this bit to 1 to cause the processor to record the source and target addresses of the last control transfer taken before a debug exception occurs.
 The recorded control transfers include branch instructions, interrupts, and exceptions.
-When a debug exception occurs, the processor clears this bit before transferring control to the debug-exception handler.
-This prevents control transfers into the debug-exception handler from recording the source and target addresses.

-- Branch Single Step (BTF)-Bit 1, read/write.
+See "Control-Transfer Breakpoint Features" on page 403 for more details on the registers.
+See Figure 13-5 on page 395 for the format of the control-transfer recording MSR's. - Branch Single Step (BTF)-Bit 1, read/write.
 Software uses this bit to change the behavior of the rFLAGS.TF bit.
 When this bit is cleared to 0, the rFLAGS.TF bit controls instruction single stepping, (normal behavior).
 When this bit is set to 1, the rFLAGS.TF bit controls single stepping on control transfers.
 The single-stepped control transfers include branch instructions, interrupts, and exceptions.
-Control-transfer single stepping requires both BTF=1 and rFLAGS.TF=1. - Performance-Monitoring/Breakpoint Pin-Control (PBi)-Bits 5-2, read/write.
+Control-transfer single stepping requires both BTF=1 and rFLAGS.TF=1.
+See "Control-Transfer Breakpoint Features" on page 403 for more details on control-transfer single stepping.

+■ Performance-Monitoring/Breakpoint Pin-Control (PBi)-Bits 5-2, read/write.
 Software uses these bits to control the type of information reported by the four external performance-monitoring/breakpoint pins on the processor.
 When a PBi bit is cleared to 0, the corresponding external pin (BPi) reports performance-monitor information.
 When a PBi bit is set to 1, the corresponding external pin (BPi) reports breakpoint information.